SqLait/SqLait/README.md

-Bonjour, Привет, Hallo, Zdravo, こんにちは

-I go by the alias of SqL,

-Making funny little projects to practice my programming skills.
-I work a lot with: C, C#, Lua and Typescript (wish it could be only C tho 😔).

-What is love?
-Editing text with Vim <3

-What am I learning:
-- Trying to master C to create a game engine from scratch
-- learning haskell to gather knowledge in the functional space,
-- Building a deep understanding of the Computer,
-- The art of note taking with org,
-- Self learning Math & Physics,
-- French.

 This is a centralized place for all my work.
 All my code (from now on) will be published under the BSD-3 Clause license.
 Meaning you can use my code to do whatever your heart desires.